fdisk -l /dev/sda

 Using Command Mode

 In command mode, you use single-letter commands to specify actions you want to take.
-Type and press Enter to see a list of the commands you can use.
+Type m and press Enter to see a list of the commands you can use.

 Viewing the Partition Table